 How Old Are You?

-Your age is a significant factor in answering the question of how much you will pay for car insurance.
+Your age is a significant factor as well.
 Younger people are statistically much more likely to get into accidents than older people.
 And elderly people are slightly more likely go get into accidents than middle aged people are.
 Insurance rates generally will drop for people as they get older until they reach their mid- to late-fifties, at which point they may start to rise slightly.

 What’s Your Driving Record?